quantmind/d3-view/README.md

 #### model.$set(attribute, value)

-Set an attribute value from in the model, traversing the tree.
+Set an attribute value in the model, traversing the tree.
+If the attribute is not a reactive attribute it becomes one.

 #### model.$update(object)